-“Well…” she leans back into the couch, a looks away from me.
+“Well…” she leans back into the couch, and looks away from me.
 “Not yet, but I shall be soon.”

 “You…don’t even know the name of your own fiancé?”
-I attempt to hide how baffled I am, but it’s hopeless.
+I attempt to hide how baffled I am, but I’m sure it’s quite obvious.

 “You must truly be close to your family,” I say, “To let them make such a choice.”

-“Truly?”
-Now she fully laughs, yet it still feels somehow dark.
-“They have not visited me in months.
-They only ever talk to me in letters anymore, if at all.
-They are only a town over, and yet…” I contemplate her words, saying nothing, as it doesn’t seem my place to speak here.
+I contemplate her words, saying nothing as it doesn’t seem my place to speak here.
 Yet at the same time, I can’t help but ask.

 “Then why?”
 I knew royalty has no say in who they marry, but is it the same for all nobility?

 “What else am I to do?
-It is not as though I can just choose my spouse like the lower classes do.”
+It is not as though I can simply choose my spouse as the lower classes do.”

 “Yes, like we do…” I look away, and sigh.